How to Plan a Delivery Route on the Google Maps Route Planner

 6. Indoor Maps

-Google Maps offers directions for some facilities such as airports, museums, malls, public transportation or transit hubs, etc. This could help your delivery drivers or field service employees quickly find a specific office location or store, without having to wander around too much.
+Additionally, route planning on Google Maps offers directions for some facilities such as airports, museums, malls, public transportation or transit hubs, etc. This could help your delivery drivers or field service employees quickly find a specific office location or store, without having to wander around too much.

 7. Sharing Routes